spydaspider/Micronaut-Dickson-Amankwah/README.md

 ### Deployment
   Project reside in this Repo.
-You can clone the repo or download the files manually to your local computer.
+You can clone the repo or download the files manually to your local machine.